-On the authority of Anas ^(A), "We were prohibited to offer prayer between walls and we would keep others from it."
+On the authority of Anas 4, "We were prohibited to offer prayer between walls and we would keep others from it."
 (Recorded by Al-Haakim who said it is authentic)

-Permissibility or Prohibition of Praying in Certain Places Graveyards:
+Permissibility or Prohibition of Praying in Certain Places

+Graveyards:

-- On the authority of 'Aaishah ^(W), the Prophet ^(M) said, "Allaah cursed the Jews and Christians [because] they took the graves of their Prophet s as mosques."
+- On the authority of 'Aaishah ^(a), the Prophet said, "Allaah cursed the Jews and Christians [because] they took the graves of their prophets as mosques."
 (Recorded by Al-Bukhaari, Muslim, Ahmad, and An-Nasaa'i) - On the authority of Abu Marthad Al-Ghanawi, the Prophet said, "Do not pray facing a grave and do not sit on one."
 (Recorded by Ahmad and Muslim)